 Karin Jarvise is originally from Eau Claire, Wisconsin where she began her dance training at En Avant School of Dance.
 She also danced at various other studios including Diamond School of Dance, Minnesota Ballet, Ballet Arts Minnesota, and Minnesota Dance Theater.
 Karin attended Belhaven University in Jackson, MS where she graduated with the distinguishable honor of Cum Laude and a B.F.A in Dance.
 During her time at Belhaven, Karin had the opportunity to work with numerous guest artists including Vincent Hardy, Whitney Dufrene, Steve Rooks, and Vincas Greene.
 She was also part of the Dance Ministry Ensemble for two years.
 DME is an outreach group that performs in numerous venues in the Jackson community including, churches, assisted living centers, and youth homes.
-Karin also acts as a substitute and occasional teacher of ballet and modern dance at En Avant.
-This will be Karin’s first season with AMP, and she is very excited to be dancing with this amazing company.
+Karin teaches ballet and modern technique at Allegro School of Dance in Rochester, MN and Hudson Dance Academy in Hudson, WI.
+She also acts as a substitute and guest teacher at En Avant in Eau Claire, WI.
+This is Karin’s second season with AMP, and she is very excited to be dancing with this amazing company.